-The growing tangibility of the issues faced in China are providing the catalyst for purposeful, effective change and innovation.
+The growing tangibility of the issues faced in China is providing the catalyst for purposeful, effective change and innovation.
 While other, less noticeable social issues sometimes find less urgency among policymakers and stakeholders, air pollution is something that neither China’s government or citizens are willing to deny or ignore.
 The air crisis is gaining traction among industry leaders, NGOs, the media, and the citizenry, and collaboration and actions towards solutions are being set in motion.

 But we’ll dive into that next week.

 For more insights into China’s emissions, stakeholder concerns, and the tangible externalities private actors need to address, check out Collective’s past and upcoming articles in our ongoing series on this topic.
-You can also download our recent released report on Air Pollution in China here.
+You can also download our recently released report on Air Pollution in China here.